 Tomcat 9 is designed to run on Java SE 8 and later.
-So make sure you have installed correct version on your system.
+So make sure you have installed the correct version on your system.

-Step 2: Download Tomcat Archive
+Step 2 – Download Tomcat Archive

 Download Apache Tomcat 9 archive file using following commands or you can visit Tomcat 9 official download page for download most recent available version.
-After downloading extract archive file in /opt directory.
+After downloading extract archive file in /usr/local directory.
 You may change this location as per your setup.

-Step 3: Configure Environment Variables
+Step 3 – Set Environment Variables

-# echo "export CATALINA_HOME="/usr/local/tomcat9"" >> ~/.bashrc # source ~/.bashrc
+echo "export CATALINA_HOME="/usr/local/tomcat9"" >> ~/.bashrc source ~/.bashrc

-Step 4: Setup User Accounts
+Step 4 – Setup User Accounts